Apple’s iOS 14.5 update has arrived. And with it, a flood of changes to Facebook Ads Manager.

-Second, SKAd Network refers to how Apple’s SDK (software development kit) — the set of tools governing how applications get created, run, and managed — interacts with advertising.
+Second, SKAd Network refers to how Apple’s SDK (software development kit) — the set of tools governing how mobile apps get created, run, and managed — interacts with advertising.
 Once iOS 14’s privacy updates go into effect, app installs as the result of in-app advertising will be mediated by Apple’s SKAd Network.

 Moving forward, the SKAd Network will provide click-through attribution for Publisher ID, Campaign ID, and Conversion Value (set by the advertiser).
 It will exclude view-through attribution for apps as well as click-through attribution for browser, email, and non-in-app ads.

 As a result, Facebook will have significantly less insight into the apps its audience installs and runs.
 By extension, so will business owners and marketers.